 The list is probably not complete, so if you want to contribute, please leave a comment below.

-The brand is founded by Drew Guldalian, who is also designer and framebuilder.
-It is located in Germantown, Philadelphia, Unite States.
-They build Off-road (Mtb), all-road (cyclo-x), road and city-road bikes.
+The brand is founded by Drew Guldalian, who is also a designer and framebuilder.
+It is located in Germantown, Philadelphia, United States.
+They build Off-road (Mtb), all-road (cyclo-x), road, and city-road bikes.

-The brand is founded by Rob English in 2009 and located in Eugene, Oregon, United States.
-English Cycles won multiple awards in North American Handbuilt Bicycle Show: Best in show (2013), Best Campagnolo Bike (1st in 2014, 2nd in 2016), Best Road Bike (2016), Best City Bike, honorable mention (2016) and Best Artisan Bike, honorable mention (2016).
+The brand is founded by Rob English in 2009 and is located in Eugene, Oregon, United States.
+English Cycles won multiple awards in North American Handbuilt Bicycle Show: Best bike (2013), Best Campagnolo Bike (1st in 2014, 2nd in 2016), Best Road Bike (2016), Best City Bike, honorable mention (2016), and Best Artisan Bike, honorable mention (2016).

-The company is founded by Jim Walker and located in East Sussex, United Kingdom.
-They are able to carry out every aspect of frame building and bicycle production from design through to tig-welding, brazing, shot-blasting, painting and finishing on the premises.
+The company is founded by Jim Walker and is located in East Sussex, United Kingdom.
+They are able to carry out every aspect of frame building and bicycle production from design through to tig-welding, brazing, shot-blasting, painting, and finishing on the premises.
 They build handcrafted frames from titanium, steel, and stainless steel.
-In addition, they offer a full bike building service, bike-fitting, wheel building, refurbishing and frame repairs plus general servicing.
+In addition, they offer a full bike building service, bike-fitting, wheel building, refurbishing, and frame repairs plus general servicing.